-[15:47] But here, the completeness of the Spirit's work is relevant especially for persecuted Christians.
+But here, the completeness of the Spirit's work is relevant especially for persecuted Christians.
 Because the seven spirits are mentioned again in chapter 5.

 The lamb had seven horns and seven eyes, which are the seven spirits of God sent out into all the world.
-The Holy Spirit's work here refers to the complete control of God throughout the earth, as God sends his spirits to every corner of the earth to comfort and empower Christians in all places.
+The Holy Spirit's work here refers to the complete control of God throughout the earth.

+As God sends his spirits to every corner of the earth to comfort and empower Christians in all places.
+Nothing escapes his control and no Christian escapes his comforting power.

-Nothing escapes his control, and no Christian escapes his comforting power.
-God's rule is spread across time.
+[16:33] God's rule is spread across time.
 He is the one who was and is and is to come, and across space as his Holy Spirit moves throughout the earth.

 Here, the persecuted Christians are given a heavenly perspective.

-Because from the earthly perspective, their suffering is difficult, and it feels like it lasts forever.
-But from the perspective of heaven, our persecution is local while his rule is universal, and it's temporary while his rule is forever.
+Because from the earthly perspective, their suffering is difficult and it feels like it lasts forever.

+But from the perspective of heaven, our persecution is local while his rule is universal.
+And it's temporary while his rule is forever.

-[17:16] Seen from that perspective, although our persecution doesn't magically disappear, it doesn't, but it becomes less significant.
+Seen from that perspective, although our persecution doesn't magically disappear, it doesn't.
+But it becomes less significant.

 I have a ball of yarn here.
 It's really long.
 It's 60 meters long.
 And, oh, it's tangled.
+Oh, it's tangled.

-But if you imagine this ball of yarn as the rule of God, it feels like it lasts forever.
-Now, and this part here is history.
+[17:43] But if you imagine this ball of yarn as the rule of God, it feels like it lasts forever.
+And this part here is history.

 Our persecution today, now, is just that part there.
 This is the rule of God.
+This is the rule of God.

 Seen from that perspective, again, our persecution doesn't disappear.
 But it feels a bit less significant, doesn't it?
 Second reminder.

-[18:27] Verse 5 reminds us of who Jesus is.
+Verse 5 reminds us of who Jesus is.
 And from Jesus Christ, who is the faithful witness.
 The word witness there also means martyr.